What is Cannabis?April 19, 2019

-Many cannabinoids exist, and these cannabinoids can be isolated.
+CBD and THC – Many cannabinoids exist, and these cannabinoids can be isolated.
 When considering how you can best benefit from different cannabinoids, it’s important to know the form they come in.
 Many people have enjoyed relief from THC for decades, but what about CBD.
 Looking to use CBD, but what is CBD with no THC?

 THC is perhaps the most well-known cannabinoid in the cannabis plant.
 THC is a psychoactive cannabinoid that was discovered in the early 1940’s.
 Long before then, however, people were smoking weed and feeling the effects of THC.

-In the 1960’s the war on drugs focused on Tetrahydrocannabinol (and other substances), claiming that society, and mostly youth, were being negatively affected.
+In the 1960’s the war on drugs focused on THC (and other substances), claiming that society, and mostly youth, were being negatively affected.
 The movement put forth legislation that would forever impact the way society views cannabis.
 For example, THC (marijuana) remains on the Schedule I substances list, which is set forth by the federal government.

 In more recent years, a handful of US states have passed laws that allow their citizens to access THC for medicinal and recreational reasons.
 11 states and the District of Columbia have legalized medical and recreational marijuana, with many more states having legalized just medical.

 CBD is a cannabinoid that is also found in the cannabis plant.
 CBD is found alongside other cannabinoids, like THC.
 Unlike its more well-known cousin, CBD does not have any psychoactive effects.
-If you consume CBD, you won’t ever feel high.
+If you consume pure CBD, you won’t ever feel high.

 Science has allowed us to isolate cannabinoids.
 This means you can enjoy the benefits of CBD on its own.
 This type of CBD is known as CBD isolate.

+CBD with no THC means that individuals who reside in states where THC is illegal can still benefit from its well-researched fellow cannabinoid, CBD.
 CBD with no THC means that individuals can use CBD without worrying about trace amounts of THC, like in full spectrum products, for fear of a surprise drug test.